• Skip to primary navigation

 Instructions

-• Place mushrooms in gallon sized bag and pour in Italian dressing.
-Add in salt and pepper to taste and rotate bag to ensure even coverage.
+• Place mushrooms in a large bowl or gallon sized bag and pour in Italian dressing.
+Add in salt and pepper and rotate bag to ensure even coverage.

-• Optional: Mushrooms can marinate 1 hour, or longer if desired.
+• Optional: Mushrooms can marinate 1 hour, or even overnight if desired.

-• Place mushrooms in smoker set at ~250 degrees and let smoke for 60 minutes, or until mushrooms are tender and have reduced in size.
+• Place mushrooms in a single layer in your smoker set at ~250 degrees and let smoke for 60 minutes, or until mushrooms are tender and have reduced in size.

 Grilling